PhilaNgcamu/problem-solving-challenges/Day-50/README.md

 # Problem Solving: Day 50 - Practicing Coderbyte challenges

-Solved 0 problems this day.
+Solved 1 problem this day.

 How to solve any problem: